 sponsorInfo may be set.
 If set, the value is a string based on a SLA with the MNO.

 ethFlowInfo, macAddr, requestTestNotification and websockNotifConfig are not supported by the present document and are not included.

-Step 5: SCEF sends QoS Session Response(s) to IN-CSE.
+Step 5: SCEF sends QoS Session Response(s) to IN-CSE